 + Graffiti In Gestamani: Venture beyond the protective walls of the Old City to the caliente neighbourhood of Getsemani.
 Take to the streets of the city’s coolest barrio (neighbourhood) and meander alongside impressive murals and political graffiti to soak in the local culture.

-+ Chill at the Sofitel Legend Santa Clara: It can get HOT in Cartagena so take it easy and head over to the Sofitel Legend Santa Clara hotel for the day.
++ Chill at the Sofitel Legend Santa Clara: It can get HOT in Cartagena so take it easy and schedule an afternoon at the Sofitel Legend Santa Clara hotel into your itinerary of Colombia.
 Enjoy a relaxing lunch on the terrace courtyard then cool off at the pool (but wait an hour after you’ve eaten, of course).

 + Chiva Bus Tour: Part sightseeing tour, part pub crawl, these vibrantly painted, open-air buses is an authentic (and fun!) way to whisk around the city.
 At night, take a shot of rum and shimmy in your seat while music blares over this party vehicle.

 + Champeta Lessons: When in Cartagena, you champeta – a genre of folk music and dance that originated in this region.
 Take a lesson in this lively dance at Ciudad Movil, an ecclectic space that serves as an art gallery, concert venue, hip restaurant, bar and a dance studio.
 You can get delicious oven-baked pizza at the bar in the back!